PaloAltoNetworks/pcs-postman/README.md

 https://app.sg.prismacloud.io	| https://api.sg.prismacloud.io

 * To get the address/URL for your Console, go to *Compute > Manage > System > Downloads*, and copy the string under **Path to Console**
-The URL should look something like this:
+**The URL should look something like this:** https://us-east1.cloud.twistlock.com/us-1-123456789
-Prisma Cloud Compute Console | 	Compute Console URL (example)

 -Set your access/secret key in the BODY of the /login request (Does this make sense?
 Should it be an env variable?)